What is a multi-family home? What to know before you buy one

 Pros

-- The rental income a multi-family property earns can help offset the cost of your mortgage and other expenses, providing you with an income stream.
-“For some owners, the rent is enough that they don’t have a house payment at all,” says Paul Wyman, managing broker of the Wyman Group in Kokomo, Indiana.
+- The rental income a multi-family property earns can help offset the cost of your mortgage and other expenses, or even cover them entirely.
+“For some owners, the rent is enough that they don’t have a house payment at all,” says Wyman.
 “They’re able to use income from other units to cover their mortgage and insurance, and that frees them up to use their cash for other things.”

-- You’ll be able to tackle repairs and maintenance more easily.
-If you live in or close to your rental property, you are less likely to miss major issues and will be able to respond faster when problems arise.
+- If you live in (or close to) your rental property, you’ll be able to tackle repairs and maintenance more easily and will be able to respond faster when problems arise.

 - You can write off much of your home maintenance as a business expense and prorate part of your mortgage interest payments.